Western Canada wildfires force tens of thousands to flee - World News

 Around 30,000 people were under evacuation orders while another 36,000 were under alert to be ready to flee, she said.

-"We cannot stress strongly enough how critical it is to follow evacuation orders when they are issued," Ma said at an afternoon news conference.

-"They are a matter of life and death not only for the people in those properties, but also for the first responders who will often go back to try to implore people to leave."

-Kelowna, a city of 150,000, was choked with thick smoke as it became the latest population center hit in a summer of dramatic wildfires across Canada that has left millions of acres scorched.
+Kelowna, a city of 150,000, was choked with thick smoke as it became the latest population center hit by one of the many wildfires scorching Canada this summer.

-Prime Minister Justin Trudeau said he had spoken with British Columbia Premier David Eby about the "rapidly evolving and incredibly devastating wildfire situation" and pledged federal resources in responding to the disaster.
+"It has been horrible to spend the week with this air.
+It is horrible to breathe," Mary Hicks, a 29-year-old IT worker who had been visiting the region from Montreal, told AFP on Sunday.
+"I really want to go home."

+But she was stuck there for now, with her return flight canceled.
+The airport hopes to resume flights this week, depending on visibility.

+"My sister's boyfriend's house has burnt down.
+He lives in the West Kelowna side and it was so windy that the fire was spreading and they couldn't control it," said Bogi Bagosi, a 16-year-old student.

+"It's kind of heartbreaking to watch the city burn down.
+They are doing the best to stop it but it is not enough.

-Blazes far away in the neighboring Northwest Territories have meanwhile prompted the evacuation of regional capital Yellowknife, leaving the remote city of some 20,000 largely a ghost town.
+Blazes in the neighboring Northwest Territories have meanwhile prompted the evacuation of regional capital Yellowknife, leaving the remote city of around 20,000 largely a ghost town.

-Winds have been fanning the wildfires towards Yellowknife, but Saturday saw some relief after overnight rain brought a sharp dip in temperatures.

-However, "a little rain does not mean it's safe to come back home," warned Northwest Territories environment minister Shane Thompson at a Saturday evening press conference.
+Overnight rains brought some relief to Yellowknife on Saturday, however, "a little rain does not mean it's safe to come back home," warned Northwest Territories environment minister Shane Thompson.

-"Though the surface may not show fire, it's still active and it's huge," he said, noting that temperatures are expected to rise again on Sunday.

 Yellowknife official Chris Greencorn praised the work crews were doing to build defenses around the city, with large areas cleared to create firebreaks and pipes laid for sprinklers and water cannons.

-The ongoing fires have caused "terrible loss," Trudeau told reporters after meeting Yellowknife evacuees Friday as they arrived in Edmonton, Alberta, with no idea when they may return home.
+The fires have caused "terrible loss," Prime Minister Justin Trudeau told reporters after meeting Yellowknife evacuees Friday as they arrived in Edmonton, Alberta, with no idea when they may return home.

-About 40 flights carrying around 3,500 passengers from Yellowknife have arrived in Calgary, said officials in the city, which has made nearly 500 hotel rooms available.

-In British Columbia, blazes have already destroyed several properties in West Kelowna, separated by Okanagan Lake from its larger, eponymous neighbor.

-Among them is the Lake Okanagan Resort, according to local media, which is known for having hosted high-profile politicians such as British prime minister Margaret Thatcher.
+At a news conference Sunday, Trudeau praised Canadians for their response to the evacuations.

+"Canadians have stepped up have shown who they truly are as people are there for each other welcoming friends, neighbors, strangers, into their homes, into their communities, to support them," he said.

-Eby on Saturday announced an emergency order halting non-essential visits to the area.
+West Kelowna Fire Chief Jason Brolund announced on Saturday an emergency order halting non-essential visits to the area.

 The order, which bans visitors from checking in at hotels and other temporary accommodations, covers Kelowna and the nearby towns of Kamloops, Oliver, Penticton and Vernon as well as Osoyoos near the US border.

-"If you are currently in accommodations in these areas, we are asking you to voluntarily check out early and free up those spaces for evacuees and responders," Ma added.
+"If you are currently in accommodations in these areas, we are asking you to voluntarily check out early and free up those spaces for evacuees and responders," Ma said.

 Firefighters from Australia, Mexico, Brazil and Costa Rica, as well as eastern Canada, are assisting British Columbia to combat the blazes.

-Canada is experiencing a record-setting wildfire season, with official estimates of over 14 million hectares (34.6 million acres) already burned -- roughly the size of Greece and almost twice the area of the last record of 7.3 million hectares.
+Canada is experiencing a record-setting wildfire season, with official estimates of more than 14 million hectares (34.6 million acres) already burned -- roughly the size of Greece and almost twice the area of the last record of 7.3 million hectares.
 Four people have died so far.

 Scientists say human-caused global warming is exacerbating natural hazards, making them both more frequent and more deadly.